reiddraper/data-traceability/data-traceability.markdown

 In order to develop a repertoire for debugging data, we'll lean heavily on debugging techniques borrowed from software development.
-In particular, we'll take advantage of data immutability, a technique popular in functional programming that allows us to model change, while still preserving a view toward the past.
+In particular, we'll take advantage of immutable data, a technique popular in functional programming that allows us to model change, while still preserving a view toward the past.

-## A Brief Functional Programming Tangent
+### A Brief Functional Programming Tangent

-In popular imperative languages, data tends to be mutable.
+In imperative languages, data tends to be mutable.
 For example, if we want to sort a list, we might call `myList.sort()`.
 This will sort the list in-place.
 Consequently, all references to `myList` will be changed.
 If we want to get a view